vladimir-tutin/Plex-Auto-Collections/README.md

 This script can be used as an interactive Python shell script as well as a headless, configuration-driven script.

-The interactive shell script has some limited abilities including the ability to add new collections based off filters, delete collections, search for collections and manage existing collections.
+The interactive shell script has some limited abilities including the ability to add new collections based off searches, delete collections, search for collections and manage existing collections.
 The bulk of the feature-set is focused on configuration-driven updates.

 ## Local Installation
 Some limited testing has been done only on Python 3.7 and 3.8 on Linux and Windows.
 Dependencies must be installed by running: